 Wellness programs have grown increasingly common in recent years.
 A Kaiser Family Foundation study found that 63 percent of organizations that employed and provided insurance for at least three employees offered some form of wellness program.
 Larger employers were more likely to offer their own wellness program and smaller employers were more likely to offer a program through their employees’ insurer.

 Despite their increasing prevalence, evidence on the effectiveness of wellness programs is mixed, and the Rand Corporation has estimated that only 20–40 percent of eligible employees participate in wellness programs.

 This brief examines the characteristics of those who reported being invited to participate in wellness programs and their perceptions of these programs.
 The brief is based on data from the Center for Healthcare Research & Transformation’s 2015 Cover Michigan Survey of Michigan adults, fielded between October and December 2015.
-This brief presents data on consumer attitudes toward wellness plans and the elements they perceived as most useful.
-The survey data provide insight on wellness plans broadly, and are not intended to evaluate any specific wellness plan.

 A substantial share of Michiganders reported having participated in wellness programs, but they perceived limited benefits from these programs.
 Respondents reported participating in programs focused on mental health or stress management relatively infrequently, but those who participated in such programs reported the greatest perceived benefits.